sultanis043/My_Info/README.md

 - 👋 Hi, I’m @sultanis043
 - 👀 I’m interested in web devlopment
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on samething useful on web devlopment
+- 💞️ I’m looking to collaborate on something useful on web devlopment
 - 📫 How to reach me drop mail at sultanis043@gmail.com

 <!---